 The information assessed on the basis of the concept note may not be changed by the applicants in the full application.
-The contribution requested from the European Union for the action may not differ from the initial estimate by more than 20 %.
+The contribution requested from the European Union for the action may not differ from the initial estimate by more than 20%.
 Should that requested contribution differ from the initial estimate, the difference between the European Union contribution and the total cost of the action must remain within the limits imposed by the guidelines for applicants.
 The lead applicant may replace a co-applicant or an affiliated entity only in duly justified cases (e.g. bankruptcy of initial co-applicant or affiliated entity).
 In this case the new co-applicant/affiliated entity must be of a similar nature as the initial one.
 The lead applicant may adjust the duration of the action if unforeseen circumstances outside the scope of the applicants have taken place following the submission of the concept note and require such adaptation (risk of action not being carried out).
-In such cases the duration of the relevant replacement/adjustment must be included in an accompanying letter or email.
+In such cases the duration must remain within the limits imposed by the guidelines for applicants.
+An explanation/justification of the relevant replacement/adjustment must be included in an accompanying letter or email.